 The project's settings must be correct for compiling and linking to the XMPCore and XMPFiles libraries.
-For the tutorial project, you can use the default configuration for all settings, which is 'Debug'.
+For the tutorial project, you can use the default configuration for all settings.
 These project settings are the same for all of the SDK tutorials.